gmawdo/gmawdo/README.md

 # 👋 Hi, I'm Gary Mawdsley a Mathematician and Computer Scientist!
 - 🔭 The focus of my work is on trust and privacy and in particular workflows requiring traceability and proofs.
-- 🌱 I’m working on proof and traceability systems using Rust, zk-SNARKs, zk_STARKS, Halo2, and various blockchain tech stacks with particular reference to finality times and costs.
+- 🌱 I’m working on proof and traceability systems using Rust, zk-rollups, zk-SNARKs, Plonk, and various blockchain tech stacks with particular reference to finality times and costs.
 - 🚀 [Some commercial applications I'm involved with](background.md)
 - 📫 Reach me at [upside.87.burst@icloud.com](mailto:upside.87.burst@icloud.com).
 - ✖️ g_mawdo